 AMY GOODMAN: Colonel Gardiner, you have been writing about these attacks inside Iran.
-You say if you haven’t been reading the foreign press, you might have missed two explosions this past week, one of them — and this was in Iran — killing eleven and injuring thirty-one members of the Revolutionary Guard.
+You say if you haven’t been reading the foreign press, you might have missed two explosions this past week, one of them — and this was in Iran — killing 11 and injuring 31 members of the Revolutionary Guard.
 The other was near a school.
 Talk about these attacks.

 Well, this is not the first time there have been explosions.
 What’s significant about the more recent ones is that the Iranians have chosen to make a big deal about it.
 They had a press conference and showed examples of weapons, just like the press conference that the United States held in Baghdad.
 There are pictures on the web of weapons that were captured.
 I have to say they look fake, but that almost doesn’t make any difference.
 The more important point is that the Iranians have upped the ante on the rhetoric, so that the situation now after this event is now beginning to take a two-side.
 I think the administration had hoped that by pressuring the Iranians, they would somehow back down, back away from their program, not be so aggressive.
 But, in fact, it seems to be having the opposite effect.